-Chartered in 2001, we are a nonprofit organization in the State of New Hampshire serving our more than 806 members -- 565 PMP certified -- who are professionally and personally interested in project management excellence.
+Chartered in 2001, we are a nonprofit organization in the State of New Hampshire serving our more than 870 members -- over 600 PMP certified -- who are professionally and personally interested in project management excellence.
 Our membership gathers for monthly meetings to exchange ideas, network with peers, and develop professionally.
 Read more about our history.

 PMI New Hampshire Chapter Vision

 The PMI New Hampshire Chapter is the recognized leader in New Hampshire for the promotion and application of Project Management and its principles, serving as a Center of Excellence for the state’s commercial and educational communities.

 PMI New Hampshire Chapter Mission

 The PMI New Hampshire Chapter creates a state-wide community of Project Managers that:

 - Provides our members education, a forum for shared information and experiences, and opportunities for individual contribution, fostering our principles and profession;

 - Advances a wider understanding of the value of Project Management, promoting its implementation in the business and education communities throughout New Hampshire;

 - Promotes the Project Management Institute and its workings, supporting its Certification Programs and sharing its resources with the community at large.